 „NOVO“ sounds absolutely magnificent.
 Of course, only if you put it in the context of what it is.
 I wouldn’t compare it with classical string libraries, since „NOVO“ is not so much that, but rather a hybrid-string instrument if you will.

-Yet the managed to really take the sound of strings and make it into something even bigger.
-A string based instrument with incredible variety and strong Focus on sound design capabilities.
+Yet they managed to really take the sound of strings and make it into something even bigger.
+A string-based instrument with incredible variety and a strong Focus on sound design capabilities.

 You can very much hear the sound of Hollywood in the recordings, and while the articulations included are not as extensive as some other libraries, „NOVO“ covers the basics, and does so very, very well.

 The real magic, however, is the “String Designer” and the “Loop Designer”.
-In these days, great string recordings are not the biggest deal anymore, but what is a big deal, is a loop or synth based engine with so many incredibly well-crafted presets and snapshots, providing INSTANT vibe, and making simply impossible to take your hands of the keyboard, and if manage to, it is only to tweak the sound some more in one of the millions of possibilities this provides.
+These days, great string recordings are not the biggest deal anymore, but what is a big deal, is a loop or synth-based engine with so many incredibly well-crafted presets and snapshots, providing an INSTANT vibe, and making it simply impossible to take your hands off the keyboard, and if manage to, it is only to tweak the sound some more in one of the millions of possibilities this provides.

 „NOVO“ vs. Analog Strings?

-There is definitely no reason to choose one OR the other since they can’t really be compared beyond the fact that they are both string based.
+There is definitely no reason to choose one OR the other since they can’t really be compared beyond the fact that they are both string-based.
 I would rather recommend having both, assuming their character fits your productions.
-Given its incredible depth, I can hardly see a context were „NOVO“ is completely out of place though.
+Given its incredible depth, I can hardly see a context where „NOVO“ is completely out of place though.